sfc-gh-dwilczak/tutorials/docs/snowflake/account/key_pair/key_pair.md

 This tutorial assumes you have nothing in your Snowflake account ([Trial](https://signup.snowflake.com/)) and no complex security needs.

 ## Setup :octicons-feed-tag-16:
+Lets start the setup prcoess in Snowflake.

+### User creation
-To start we will create a new user with no password setup.
+First we'll create a new user with no password setup.
 I added a role to show a parameter we can set.
 The user doesnt not need Sysadmin access.

-### User creation
 === ":octicons-image-16: Setup"

     ```sql linenums="1"